Let Our Traumatic Brain Injury Attorneys Recover the Compensation You Deserve

-When medical professionals describe a traumatic brain injury, they talk about any impact that affects the health of a person’s brain.
-These injuries are often the consequence of violent jolts to the head or direct contact with an object that causes the brain to collide with the inside of the skull.
+When medical professionals describe a traumatic brain injury, they talk about a catastrophic injury: any impact that affects the health of a person’s brain.
+These injuries often result from violent jolts to the head or direct contact with an object that causes the brain to collide with the inside of the skull.

-TBI’s can result from a varied series of events.
+TBIs can result from a varied series of events.
 Perhaps the most common are car accidents that can cause injuries ranging from concussions to permanent brain damage.
-However, traumatic brain injuries may also come about from:
+However, traumatic brain injuries may also stem from:

 - Slips and falls, or other property accidents